Social Group Types: Ten Types of Social Groups and Examples

 7. Work-group

-Work-group is, also known as decision-making and problem-solving groups (solving and dealing with specific issues)-Occur within an organizational context.
+The working group is, also known as a decision-making and problem-solving group.
+The group members deal with solving specific issues that occur within an organizational context.
 Members complete particular tasks and routine duties on behalf of an organization whose members take collective responsibility for the job.
+The group goal is to collaborate in collective work.

 For example, Standing committees, Taskforces, and Management Teams are workgroups.